 Visit the State War Memorial

-The State War Memorial of Western Australia sits boldly on Mt Eliza escarpment, as a constant reminder to the city of Western Australian servicemen and women who have lost their lives in battle from World War I to the present day.
+The State War Memorial of Western Australia stands as a reminder to the city of Western Australian servicemen and women who have lost their lives in battle from World War I to the present day.

 Drop into the Visitor Information Centre